oozone/laravel-stripe-connect/readme.md

 php artisan migrate
 ```

+> [!IMPORTANT]
-> ⚠️ If you intend to use a table other than your `users` table to record your recipients' Stripe account
+> If you intend to use a table other than your `users` table to record your recipients' Stripe account
 > details, publish the migration by running `php artisan vendor:publish` and select the appropriate
 > options.
 You can then edit the published migration in your app's `database/migrations` folder.